 19. Does () do or say things of a sexual nature that makes you feel bad or that physically hurt you or someone else?
 (Please specify who and what) 20.
 Is there any other person that has threatened you or that you are afraid of?
 (If yes, consider extended family if honour based violence.
 Please specify who) 21.
 Do you know if () has hurt anyone else?
 (Children/siblings/elderly relative/stranger.
 For example.
 Consider HBV.
 Please specify who and what) Children Another family member Someone from previous relationship Other (please specify) 22.
 Has () ever mistreated an animal or the family pet?
 ABUSER(S) Yes No 23.
 Are there any financial issues?
 For example, are you dependent on () for money/have they recently lost their job/other financial issues?
 24.Has () had problems in the past year with drugs (prescription or other), alcohol or mental health leading to problems in leading a normal life?
 (Please specify what) Drugs Alcohol Mental Health 25.
 Has () ever threatened or attempted suicide?
 26. Has () ever breached bail/an injunction and/or any agreement for when they can see you and/or the children?
 (Please specify) Bail conditions Non Molestation/ Occupation Order Child contact Arrangements Forced Marriage Protection Order Other Image: Content in the second 27.
 Do you know if () has ever been in trouble with the police or has a criminal history?
 (If yes, please specify) DV Sexual Violence Other violence Other relevant information (from victim) which may alter risk levels.
-Describe: (consider victim's vulnerability - disability, mental health, alcohol/substance misuse and/or the ab occupation/interests - does this give unique access to weapons i.e. ex-military, police, p user's

-Is there anything else you would like to add to this?
-In all cases an initial risk classification 28.
-RISK TO VICTIM: on is required: - 9 and 13 - 27.
-0R Ints in the last 12 months.
-OR Client Consent Signature: Date: Practitioner Signature: Date: Referring Practitioner Details: Name of Referring Practitioner & Agen су юу
+Describe: (consider victim's vulnerability - disability, mental health, alcohol/substance misuse and/or the ab occupation/interests - does this give unique access to weapons i.e. ex-military, police, p user's e to add to this?
+In all cases an initial risk classificati 28.
+RISK TO VICTIM : on is required: STANDARD MEDIU If your client is at HIGH RISK i.e. 14+ ticks relating to questions 1 - 3 or more Domestic Abuse Incide Professional concern (noted above - 9 and 13 - 27.
+0R Madium and Ctandard Distance id individual case. entified according to professional judgement in each individual case. entified according to professional judgement in each individual case. individual case.
+Client Consent Signature: Date: individual case.
+Client Consent Signature: Practitioner Signature: Referring Practitioner Details: Date: